solema247/Sudan-ERR-Platform/README.md

 ## License

 This project is currently licensed under a private license for use by the Sudan Localization Coordination Council, Gisa and Local Humanitarian organizations.
 Unauthorized distribution or modification is prohibited.
-Developing plan to make it open source in 2025.
+Developing plan to make project open source in Q1 2025.

 ## Contact